fbpx

 • Checking with colleagues who may already have the resources.

 • Borrowing from a resource library or public library.
-(Until recently, our local teacher's college had a vast resource library that all teachers in the area could borrow from.)
+(Until recently, our local teacher’s college had a vast resource library from which all teachers in the area could borrow.)

 • Asking your administration to cover the cost.